 Florida Online Sports Betting: When Will Sportsbook Apps Launch?

-Online sports betting in Florida is now a reality thanks to its inclusion in a new compact between the State of Florida and the Seminole Tribe.
+Online sports betting in Florida will become a reality thanks to its inclusion in a new compact between the State of Florida and the Seminole Tribe.
 The new deal will bring sports betting to Florida, allow the Seminole Tribe casinos to offer roulette and craps, and allow the expansion of tribal casinos at several locations.
 Florida sports gambling will be effectively run by the tribes and the state will get a share of the sports betting revenues.

 Florida online sports betting and retail sports betting are both included in the deal.
 The number of mobile skins has yet to be determined, but servers will likely be included on tribal property.